Fast quantum subroutines for the simplex method: Introduction

-Despite these difficulties, a few examples of fast quantum optimization algorithms exist; here we briefly discuss some representative examples, and defer a more detailed comparison with our work to Sect.~\ref{sec:literature}.
-The papers \cite{brandao2017quantum,apeldoorn2017quantum} give polynomial speedups for the solution of semidefinite programs and therefore also linear programs (LPs).
-These two papers give a quantum version of \cite{arora2016combinatorial}: while the algorithm is essentially the same as its classical counterpart, the basic subroutines admit faster quantum algorithms.
-The running time for LPs is $\tilde{O}\left(\sqrt{mn}\left(\frac{Rr}{\epsilon}\right)^5\right)$, where $R,r$ are bounds on the size of the optimal primal/dual solution, and $\epsilon$ an optimality tolerance; this is faster than any known classical algorithm when $mn \gg \frac{Rr}{\epsilon}$ --- although as \cite{apeldoorn2017quantum} notes, many natural SDP formulations do not satisfy this requirement and in fact, $r$ and $R$ may depend on $n$.
+Despite the aforementioned difficulties, a few fast quantum optimization algorithms exist --- not necessarily based on QLSAs; here we briefly discuss some representative examples, and defer a more detailed comparison with our work to Sect.~\ref{sec:literature}. \cite{brandao2017quantum,apeldoorn2017quantum} give polynomial speedups for the solution of semidefinite programs and therefore also linear programs (LPs).
+These two papers give a quantum version of \citep{arora2016combinatorial}: while the algorithm is essentially the same as its classical counterpart, the basic subroutines admit faster quantum algorithms.
+The running time for LPs is $\tilde{O}\left(\sqrt{mn}\left(\frac{Rr}{\epsilon}\right)^5\right)$, where $R,r$ are bounds on the size of the optimal primal/dual solution, and $\epsilon$ an optimality tolerance; this is faster than any known classical algorithm when $mn \gg \frac{Rr}{\epsilon}$ --- although as \cite{apeldoorn2017quantum} note, many natural SDP formulations do not satisfy this requirement and in fact, $r$ and $R$ may depend on $n$.
 To achieve this speedup, \cite{brandao2017quantum,apeldoorn2017quantum} assume that there exists an efficient quantum subroutine to describe $A$ (i.e., in polylogarithmic time), and output only a dual solution --- the primal solution is encoded in a quantum state.
-If we insist on classical input and output for the optimization problem, the overall running time increases significantly.
-The papers \cite{kerenidis2018quantum,casares2019quantum} also give polynomial speedups for LPs, using different variants of an interior point algorithm.
-Specifically, \cite{kerenidis2018quantum} gives a running time of $\tilde{O}(\frac{n^{2}}{\delta^2} \kappa^3)$, where $\delta$ is a constraint satisfaction tolerance, and \cite{casares2019quantum} gives a running time of $\tilde{O}(\frac{1}{\epsilon^2} \kappa^2 \sqrt{n}(n+m)\|A\|_F)$.
+If we insist on classical input and output for the optimization problem, the overall running time increases significantly. \cite{kerenidis2018quantum,casares2019quantum} also give polynomial speedups for LPs, using different variants of an interior point algorithm.
+Specifically, \cite{kerenidis2018quantum} give a running time of $\tilde{O}(\frac{n^{2}}{\delta^2} \kappa^3)$, where $\delta$ is a feasibility tolerance (with a non-standard definition of feasibility), and \cite{casares2019quantum} give a running time of $\tilde{O}(\frac{1}{\epsilon^2} \kappa \sqrt{n}(n+m)\bar{\|M\|}_F)$, where $\bar{\|M\|}_F$ is an upper bound on the Frobenius norm of all intermediate matrices appearing during the optimization.
 Both papers follow the classical algorithm, but accelerate the basic subroutines performed at each iteration.
-To achieve this speedup, both papers rely on qRAM, a form of quantum storage\footnote{While \cite{casares2019quantum} does not explicitly state a qRAM assumption, their running time analysis relies on a polylogarithmic data preparation routine (their Thm.~2) that does not seem possible in the standard gate model without some form of quantum storage.
-Indeed, Thm.~2 of \cite{casares2019quantum} is taken from \cite[Sect.~2.2]{chakraborty2018power}, which is discussed in the context of a QROM model (i.e., a read-only form of quantum storage).}. qRAM allows data preparation subroutines that are exponentially faster than what would be required under the standard gate model.
-Assuming qRAM, the algorithms of \cite{kerenidis2018quantum,casares2019quantum} have classical input and output.
-Similar considerations apply to \cite{van2019quantum}, which gives a fast quantum algorithm for LPs based on computing the Nash equilibrium of a two-player zero-sum game.
+To achieve this speedup, these papers rely on QRAM, a form of quantum storage.
+QRAM assumes that classical data can be accessed in superposition, and this allows data preparation subroutines that are exponentially faster than their equivalent implementation under the standard gate model, in general.
+Assuming QRAM, the algorithms of \cite{kerenidis2018quantum,casares2019quantum} have classical input and output.
+Similar considerations apply to the work of \citet{van2019quantum}, whose quantum algorithm for LPs is based on computing the Nash equilibrium of a two-player zero-sum game.